Bill Zonnon

-Bill Zonnon (born November 25, 2006) is a Canadian junior ice hockey player for the Blainville-Boisbriand Armada of the Quebec Maritimes Junior Hockey League (QMJHL) He was drafted 22nd overall by the Pittsburgh Penguins in the 2025 NHL entry draft.
+Bill Zonnon (born October 3, 2006) is a Canadian ice hockey player for the Blainville-Boisbriand Armada of the Quebec Maritimes Junior Hockey League (QMJHL) as a prospect to the Pittsburgh Penguins of the National Hockey League (NHL).
+He was drafted 22nd overall by the Penguins in the 2025 NHL entry draft.

 Playing career

 Zonnon was drafted sixth overall by the Rouyn-Noranda Huskies in the 2022 QMJHL draft.
 During the 2022–23 season, in his rookie year, he recorded 16 goals and 23 assists in 63 games.
 During the 2023–24 season, he recorded 18 goals and 40 assists in 68 games.
 During the 2024–25 season, in his draft eligible year, he recorded 28 goals and 55 assists in 64 games.
 During the playoffs he led his team in scoring with eight goals and eight assists in 13 games.
 In three seasons with the Huskies he recorded 62 goals and 118 assists in 195 games.
 On June 5, 2025, he was traded to the Blainville-Boisbriand Armada, in exchange for Samuel Rheault and three first-round draft picks.

 On June 27, 2025, he was drafted 22nd overall by the Pittsburgh Penguins in the 2025 NHL entry draft.